Hugh Skinner: Breakthrough (2016–present)

 Skinner starred in The Windsors, a spoof of the British royal family, as Prince William which aired on Channel 4 in 2016.
 The same year, he had a role in Fleabag, a BBC3 and Amazon production, where he played the protagonist's hapless boyfriend Harry.
 The following year, he played Sir George Howard in the first series of Harlots, an 18th-century costume drama that premiered on ITV Encore and Hulu in March.
 Also in 2017, he played a supporting role in Hampstead opposite Diane Keaton and Brendan Gleeson, and appeared in Star Wars: The Last Jedi.

 Skinner co-starred in Mamma Mia!
 Here We Go Again, the 2018 sequel to the 2008 film Mamma Mia!, in which he played Young Harry, a version of the character originated by Colin Firth in the first film.
 In 2018 he also starred in the eighth and final episode of Matthew Weiner's anthology series The Romanoffs, playing the role of Simon Burrows.

 He reprised his role as Harry in series 2 of Fleabag, which was released on BBC3 in March 2019 and was released on Amazon Prime in May 2019.
 On 5 April 2019, it was announced that Skinner had joined the cast of the period drama Little Birds, which premiered on Sky Atlantic in August 2020.
 In December 2019, it was announced that he would be co-starring in the film Falling for Figaro with Danielle Macdonald and Joanna Lumley.
 In September 2021, he featured in the Radiohead music video for the song "If You Say the Word".

-He played Colin "a gay, lovelorn English soldier on a midnight mope through Paris", with "an understandable air of stiff-upper-lipped befuddlement", opposite Chiara Mastroianni playing her father Marcello Mastroianni in Christophe Honoré's film Marcello Mio which premiered at Cannes in May 2024.
+He played Colin "a gay, lovelorn English soldier on a midnight mope through Paris", with "an understandable air of stiff-upper-lipped befuddlement", opposite Chiara Mastroianni in Christophe Honoré's film Marcello Mio.
+It premiered at Cannes in May 2024.
+In 2026, Skinner reprised his W1A role in Twenty Twenty Six.